Roversa-Robotics/batteryRoversa/README.md

 # batteryRoversa
 Check the battery on Roversa!

 Simple library for obtaining the battery voltage of Roversa using [codal-microbit-v2](https://github.com/lancaster-university/microbit-v2-samples).
-This reads the analog value on Pin 3 which is the voltage at a voltage divider of two 100k resistors from the battery source, a 4.7V 400mAh LiPo battery.
+This reads the analog value on `MicroBit.io.P3` which is the voltage at a voltage divider of two 100k resistors from the battery source, a 4.7V 400mAh LiPo battery.
 You may get inaccurate readings if the micro:bit USB port is connected while in the robot.
 These values will change whether you are charging and whether or not the power button is on/off.
 The readings are meant to be used when the robot is not connected to another device and is operating directly off of the battery.

 To use the library, add:
 `#include "batteryRoversa.h"`